danieleambrosino/firebase-authentication-bundle/README.md

 			stateless: true
 			firebase: ~
 ```
+and authenticate your requests sending a JWT into an `Authorization: Bearer` HTTP header.
-and that's it!
+And that's it!

-Optionally, you can add a `leeway` to deal with clock skew with Google's servers:
+Optionally, you can add a `leeway` to account for clock skew with Google's servers:

 ```yaml
 # config/packages/security.yaml